From giving the sky a golden glow to helping the veins of a leaf stand out, Luminar offers a solution for every nature scene

 Golden hour brings that soft, golden glow every photographer wants to get on his/her images.
 You'll get the warm-toned sunlight feel without actually waiting for the perfect timing.

-Use this filter when you want to add a touch of magic to your images.
+Add filter to image when you want to add a touch of magic to your images.
 Give a golden glow to a photo taken on the beach, to a picture shot through the palms, or a field of sunflowers standing tall.

 This filter adjusts the overall image clarity and the number of visible details.
 It’s a powerful filter that makes your photos pop and has a profound impact on textures in landscapes.